Giorgia Meloni: Feminism

 In her 2011 book We Believe, Meloni wrote: "I am a right-wing woman, and I proudly support women's issues.
 In recent years we have had to suffer contempt and racism by feminists. ...
 Perhaps as far as feminism is conceived in this way, it is more a question of ideology than of gender and substance."
 She is opposed to pink quotas and has denied being anti-women as accused by some critics.

 The possibility of Meloni becoming the first woman to become Prime Minister of Italy had been widely discussed both prior to and after the 2022 Italian general election.
 Some women did not see this as a victory due to her political positions, while others saw it at least partly in a positive light, and a few others called her a feminist despite Meloni's rejection of the label.
-Prior to the election, former U.S. Secretary of State Hillary Clinton commented: "The election of the first woman prime minister in a country always represents a break with the past, and that is certainly a good thing."
+Prior to the election, former U.S. secretary of state Hillary Clinton commented: "The election of the first woman prime minister in a country always represents a break with the past, and that is certainly a good thing."

 This prompted a response from some critics and observers, including historians Ruth Ben-Ghiat and David Broder.
 Ben-Ghiat wrote: "Meloni would also represent continuity with Italy's darkest episode."
 For her part, Meloni declared herself ready to govern and criticised feminists.
-In August 2025, Mihail Neamțu wrote that "Unlike Thatcher's emphasis on economic freedoms, and unlike modern feminism's insistence on rights and recognition, Meloni grounds her conservatism in a deeper sense of duty [...] a vision of womanhood that is not a repudiation of tradition, but its vindication".
+In August 2025, Mihail Neamțu wrote: "Unlike Thatcher's emphasis on economic freedoms, and unlike modern feminism's insistence on rights and recognition, Meloni grounds her conservatism in a deeper sense of duty [...] a vision of womanhood that is not a repudiation of tradition, but its vindication."
+In November 2025, Meloni supported the passing of the law against femicide.